 Can you believe that?
 Little nine-year-old me was already labeling herself: Failure.

-That semester, my teacher wrote on my report card, “Andrea often defeats herself before she starts.”
-Wasn’t this the truth?!
-Sadly, I would continue to defeat myself and label myself a failure—with a capital “F”—for many years to come…
+I remember my teacher writing on my report card that semester, “Andrea often defeats herself before she starts.”
+Little did she, or I, know that I would continue to defeat myself and label myself a failure—with a capital “F”—for many years to come.

-It was when I met Jesus in my twenties that I realized I was free of labels: I was playing the wrong part.
+It was when I met Christ in my twenties that I realized I was playing the wrong part.
 I wasn’t a failure.
 I had just told myself I was and, therefore, lived like it for a long time.

-Unfortunately, we all get defined by false labels.
-I know I’m not alone in “playing the wrong the part.”
+I know I’m not alone in playing the wrong the part.
+We all do this.
 Someone tells us something when we’re younger or something traumatic happens that shapes our identity in some way, and we live like we’re stuck in a role that wasn’t made for us.
 We’re unhappy and feel like something’s missing, but we don’t know how to start playing a different part.
-We don’t know how to free ourselves from these false labels.
-I think we even get comfortable playing the parts of “failure” or “victim” or whatever it is the world has labeled us.

 This is why I love that the Bible tells us who we are.
 It tells us the part we’re meant to play: